 Traditional bisciola requires natural sourdough and rye flour when it comes to preparation.
 You can replace rye with wheat, whole wheat, or buckwheat flour and mix it with butter, milk, sugar, and yeast.
 The fun part comes: add dried fruit and nuts to the blend.

 Panettone is one more Italian sweet bread, similar in taste but shaped differently.
-It origins from Milan and is the central piece of Christmas and New Year’s Eve tables.
+It originates from Milan and is the central piece of Christmas and New Year’s Eve tables.
 You can buy it in every Italian market wrapped in decorative holiday paper.

 Panetone is eye-catching, high, and cupola-shaped sweat bread, pretty fluffy in texture.
 You can add the same ingredients in the mixture, like in bisciola, dried, candied fruits, and even chestnuts or chocolate.
-Whether naked, sprinkled with powdered sugar or topped with a mixture of mascarpone and liquor, it will be equally delish.
+Whether naked, sprinkled with powdered sugar, or topped with a mixture of mascarpone and liquor, it will be equally delish.

 This fruitcake goes along with sweet wines and sweet hot drinks like tea or coffee if you want to stay alcohol-free.
+In my family, no holiday goes by without it on the table.

 Another dash of Italian Christmas and New Year’s Eve tradition, but this one comes from Verona.
 It is high, like a panettone but star-shaped.
 Interestingly, the peaks of that “star “resemble crests of the Italian Alps, and dusted vanilla-flavored powder sugar represents snow.
-It has just a few base ingredients, without addition, unlike panettone and bisciola.
+It has just a few base ingredients, without additions, unlike panettone and bisciola.

 It has a smooth and velvety texture, a vanilla-induced aroma, and a rich taste because of butter and eggs.
 Moreover, it’s ideal for decorating with chocolate, mascarpone, or cream for that simple flavor.
 Pandoro is golden on the outside but buttery inside and worth tasting.